bkleinen/bkleinen.github.io/classes/ws2019/info1/labs/exercise-10.md

 Be creative!
 Give your game a name.

-**P2**.
+**P1**.
 What is the goal of your game, that is, when does the player win?

-**P3.** What could you add to the game to make it interesting?
+**P2.** What could you add to the game to make it interesting?
 Trap doors, treasure, monsters, &#8230;

-**P4.** Draw a map of your game layout.
+**P3.** Draw a map of your game layout.

-# Post-Lab, AKA  What To Turn In
+# What To Hand In

-Your completed lab report, submitted in Moodle as a pdf, should include:

-* Your game description done in the PreLab.
-*   A description of what you did during the lab, including a record of
-    * what worked, what problems you encountered, and
+Please hand in:
+* zip-folder with your code
+* lab report as pdf (max.
+5 pages)

+The lab report should have:
-    * answers to the questions asked in P1 &#8211; P4.
+* Answers to all pre-lab questions
-    * Answers to questions in the assignment
+* Answers to the questions from the assigment (A1, A5)
-    * the object diagram.
+* Complete transparency on who did what
+* The strategy you chose for working in a team & how it worked out *(OR if you worked alone: ) a reflection on your own working strategy*
+* Details on which challenges you encountered, how you tried to solve them & their solution *(OR if you did not encounter any challenges: ) a reflection on the exercises themselves*
-*   The names and roles of any collaborators in any parts of the exercise.
+* A summary of what you did & learned in the lab
-*   A record of how long you needed for this lab and what you learned.
+* A description of how you tested your code solutions

-Upload the source code in a ZIP Archive, and the report as a separate PDF file.

-Lab assignments are due the night before the next lab at 22:00, I want you to get some sleep the night before the next class.
-They may, of course, be turned in earlier.
+Lab assignments are due the day before your next lab at 10pm.
+That will be after the winter holidays in about three weeks!

+## Update on grading
+Until today, each requirement of the lab report gave you one star plus one star for complete working code.
+For Lab10 and the following labs, the grading will be updated:
+* 1 star for working code
+* 1 star for the challenges requirement
+* 0.5 stars for a summary of what you did
+* 0.5 stars for a summary of what you learned
+* 0.5 stars for the team work requirement
+* 0.5 stars for the test documentation requirement
+* 1 star for completing & reflecting on the *special challenge* of a lab

 * * *